Getting Started with Adafruit MEMENTO: Python Programmable DIY Camera Board

 By default, the captured image won’t be stored unless you insert an SD card.

-Note: The Arduino SD library supports both FAT16 and FAT32 filesystems, so format your SD card accordingly.
+Note: The Adafruit MEMENTO Arduino library supports both FAT16 and FAT32 filesystems, providing compatibility with cards up to 32GB capacity.

 Once the SD card is inserted, you can take pictures by pressing the Shutter button at the top right.